damianofalcioni/js-functions-orchestrator/README.md

         - If the input is `"null"` the function is not executed (loop exit condition)

 4. Repeat until no more connections can be started
     - Note: Incorrectly designed graphs can lead to infinite executions.
+As this behaviour cannot be prevented at runtime time, the orchestrator allows to specify an AbortSignal to manually terminate the execution.

 5. Return all the remaining functions and connections results